Mount Kilimanjaro Climbing via Northern Circuit Route

 Here’s a closer look at what makes the Northern Circuit a unique and unforgettable choice for your Kilimanjaro journey:

-1. The Longest and Most Scenic Route
+1. Northern Circuit Route is the Longest and Most Scenic Route

 The Northern Circuit is the longest route up Kilimanjaro, winding around the mountain’s northern slopes and covering diverse ecosystems.